Murder of Alesha MacPhail: Appeal

 On 10 September 2019, Campbell successfully appealed his sentence, reducing the minimum term from 27 years to 24 years; meaning he will be eligible to apply for parole when he is 40, in 2042.
 Three judges ruled that the original sentence had been excessive for his age, but they did not dispute Lord Matthews' suggestion that the appellant may never be released.
-Campbell is imprisoned at HM Young Offenders Institution Polmont and will be moved to an adult prison when he turns 23.
+Campbell was imprisoned at HM Young Offenders Institution Polmont until 2024, when he was moved to HM Prison Glenochil.

 Reaction and memorials

 Alesha MacPhail's murder received significant media attention in the United Kingdom: the presiding judge stated that he "could not think of a crime in recent times that has attracted such revulsion".
 The level of public outrage led to comparisons with the 1993 murder of James Bulger.
-Initial reports emphasised the unlikelihood of the crime occurring on the small Isle of Bute, which was once a popular tourist destination for Scotland's city dwellers.
+Initial reports emphasised the unlikelihood of the crime occurring on the small Isle of Bute, which was once a popular tourist destination for Scotland's city residents.
 The local reverend Owain Jones commented, "Bute is one of these places that is incredibly safe, you take all sorts of things for granted here".
 At the time of the trial he acknowledged the lasting shock within the community, adding that "nothing feels the same".
 The revelations of casual teenage drinking, sex, and drug use on the island were also a source of surprise; Libby Brooks of The Guardian wrote that the MacPhail trial revealed "the reality of life on Bute beyond the picture postcard", where the population is declining and deprivation growing.
 Local young people were offered counselling services to help them deal with the repercussions of the case.

 We can't miss this opportunity as a nation to understand how someone gets to that point, and what can be done when, for whatever reason, a child is vulnerable to acting in this way.
 We acknowledge that this was an unusual and exceptional case, but that should spur us on to do better.